 Now the important question comes in to play on whether or not your cable will be degraded by using a coupler.
 Most of the time the answer to this question is going to be no. There should not be any degrading of your networks signal by using a Rj45 inline coupler.
 The real issue here is that it creates more opportunities for mistakes.
 The coupler could be bad, Your termination could be wrong or your cable could come unplugged.
-These are all things to keep in mind but if everything is done correctly should be anything to worry about.
+These are all things to keep in mind but if everything is done correctly it should not be anything to worry about.
 The biggest factor you want to focus on is cable length.
-Keep you runs under 328 feet.
+Keep your runs under 328 feet.

 We tested this using cables with and without a coupler on a test network.
 The testing was done using a popular speed testing tool online.
 The first test was with a standard connection straight in to the computer desktop:

 The 2nd test was done using that same cable with a rj45 coupler then attaching another patch cable to it and plugging that in to the desktop:

 These were the first results on both test cases.
 We tested multiple times in each scenario and the numbers hovered around the same.
 There are more precise ways in testing your network speeds but using a tool such as speedtest.net can give you a good estimate of where you are at.

 Adding a rj45 coupler to the cable run saw no real diminishing performance.
 The issue that can arise here as we previous mentioned is if connections are done improperly.

 The other aspect to this is shielded use.
 If you are using a shielded ethernet cable in areas with EMI (Electromagnetic Interference) you want to use a shielded inline coupler.
-By using an unshielded coupler you can cause a break in the shielded which opens you up to the potential of EMI.
+By using an unshielded coupler you can cause a break in the shielding which opens you up to the potential of EMI.
 Keeping your whole channel shielded is the recommend way to design your network in areas with EMI.
 This ensures that your network is protected from any unwanted signal noise.